Climate disaster victims are rebuilding using prefab homes from boxy to bespoke

 Beyond a boxy modular style

 "We couldn't do a cookie-cutter house," Mennis told NPR.
-"We didn't want to pick something from a catalogue that would look exactly like somebody else's house."
+"We didn't want to pick something from a catalog that would look exactly like somebody else's house."

 For Mennis and his wife, it was a streamlined process.
 After finalizing a design plan, he said, Bevy House "makes sure they can break it up into modules" in a 3-D rendering system, and they get started on production.